WordPress/gutenberg/docs/reference-guides/data/data-core.md

 ### getRevisions

-Returns an Entity's revisions.
+Returns an entity's revisions.

 _Parameters_

 -   _state_ `State`: State tree
 -   _kind_ `string`: Entity kind.
 -   _name_ `string`: Entity name.
--   _parentId_ `EntityRecordKey`: Record's key whose revisions you wish to fetch.
+-   _recordKey_ `EntityRecordKey`: The key of the entity record whose revisions you want to fetch.
 -   _query_ `GetRecordsHttpQuery`: Optional query.
 If requesting specific fields, fields must always include the ID.
 For valid query parameters see revisions schema in [the REST API Handbook](https://developer.wordpress.org/rest-api/reference/).
 Then see the arguments available "Retrieve a [Entity kind]".

 _Returns_